Bristol 406 Zagato: Engine and transmission

-All 406 Zagato models are powered by Bristol's inline six-cylinder gasoline engine.
+All 406 Zagato models are powered by Bristol's inline six-cylinder petrol engine.
 The 2216 cc version used here, with a bore × stroke of 68.69 × 99.64 mm, is a further development of the engine already installed in the 400, which goes back to the 1938 BMW M328 design.
 While the Bristol engine shares its key features with the BMW engine, Bristol's version is designed in inches rather than metric dimensions, and some materials are used differently.
 The engine has hemispherical combustion chambers, with two inclined overhead valves per cylinder.
 The intake valves are operated by a camshaft in the cylinder block via tappets, pushrods, and shaft-mounted rocker arms.
 Another set of pushrods goes across the cylinder head to a second rocker shaft to operate the exhaust valves.
 The fuel mixture is delivered by three 32 PBI/7 Solex downdraft carburetors.

 In the 406 Zagato, the engine was available with two different power ratings: